 Medical and business expertise are the two mainstays of this chambers.
-It has a highly experienced catastrophic injury team and takes on complex medical issues such as spinal and brain injuries.
-Outer has recently developed a strong reputation for pensions work, and is known for its work in financial services and banking.
+It is highly experienced in clinical negligence and catastrophic personal injury, and takes on complex medical issues such as spinal and brain injuries.
+Outer has also developed a strong reputation for pensions work, and is known for its work in financial services and banking.
 Its employment barristers tend to do very well, including in disciplinary and regulatory hearings and corporate manslaughter and health and safety work.
 Other strengths include public law, inquiries and sports related law.
 The set’s barristers also do alternative dispute resolution, such as mediation and arbitration.

 Recent member appearances include Oliver Powell in the Croydon tram crash inquests, newbie Joshua Hitchens successfully representing appellants against the against Attorney General of Trinidad and Tobago who wrongly served additional time in prison, and duo Sarah Crowther QC (joint head of chambers) and Chloe Bell securing a £14.5 million settlement in a catastrophic injury case, thought to be one of the highest ever French awards approved by an English court.